tron1point0/posh/README.md

 This `posh` looks in `$PATH` for commands it doesn't recognize. `gatlin/posh` is a teaching tool, `tron1point0/posh` is more of a usable shell.
 Different goals means different forks.

+Oh, also, both were written from scratch in parallel by each of us.
+They have similar structures (and I forked from him) because we have similar coding styles.
+That, and we were sitting in the same room...